-Over the course of the last two fiscal years, the Company's loss from continuing operations had been fairly consistent with the exception of impairment of mineral properties during the quarter ended December 31, 2018 and the write off of bad debts during the quarter ended December 31, 2019.
+Over the course of the last two fiscal years, the Company's loss from continuing operations had been fairly consistent based on the limited business activities.

 Capital Resources

 The Company's present cash resources are not sufficient to meet all of its current liabilities and administrative and overhead expenses for the next eighteen months.
 The Company will need to raise the additional for general working capital requirements.